smhenderson89/easyRecipe/README.md

 - [ ] Add features to cross out ingredients for shoppping list tab
 - [ ] Fix minor CSS issues
+- [ ] Prevent user from breaking website
 - [ ] **Stretch Goal:** Check if ingredients for recipe are available at nearby grocery stores

 See the [open issues](https://github.com/smhenderson89/easyRecipe/issues) for a full list of proposed features (and known issues).